Taxes, Tariffs & Trade

 • A similar Section 232 investigation is underway for imports of timber, lumber and their derivative products.
 Findings are due Nov.
 26.

 • The administration also launched a Section 232 investigation into Brazil’s trade policies.
-Comments are due August 18 and the U.S. Trade Representative will hold a hearing Sept.
+Comments were due August 18 and the U.S. Trade Representative held a hearing Sept.
 3.

 Global Market Access and Conformity Guide